replikativ/datahike/README.md

   (d/history @conn))
 ;; => #{[20] [25]}

-;; you might need to release the connection for specific stores like leveldb (d/release conn)
+;; you might need to release the connection for specific stores (d/release conn)

 ;; clean up the database if it is not need any more